victorjonsson/PHP-Rocker/README.md

 ## Installation

-Here you can see [a screencast](http://www.screenr.com/6ct7) going through the install procedure and how to manage your Rocker server remotely using the console.

 **1) Download and unzip** Rocker into your web folder.
 Running the following command in the terminal will download the latest version of PHP-Rocker and unzip it to a directory named rocker.